tonsV2/injury-log-api/README.md

 ```

 # Deploy to Heroku
-Remember to set the required environment variables.
-See .env.example for a complete list.
+* Remember to set the required environment variables.
+See .env.example for a complete list
+* Depending on the Dyno type, setting the environment variable JAVA_TOOL_OPTIONS to "-Xmx512M -Xms256M" might also be necessary

 ```bash
 docker login --username=_ --password=$(heroku auth:token) registry.heroku.com